scapaf64-prog/my-python-games/Blitzkrieg1/README.txt

 Now the emimies fight back.

-When 5 airplanes come through, they fire back.
+When 5 airplanes get through the gunfire, they will shoot back.

 ARROW-KEY's to control the guns,  SPACE to fire.
 ESC to quit the game.